gto76/genome/README.md

 ### seqencerGbk2P2.sh
 USAGE: ./<scriptname>.sh "filenames" <>
-./sequencerGbk.sh "filenames" <no of chars in combinations> <optional sed query>
+./sequencerGbk.sh "filenames" <no-of-chars-in-combinations> <optional-sed-query>
-run the query on files, numbered in first argument if combination doesn't exist, mark it 0 order by global frequency of combination grepamo fajl z vsemi kombinacijami	po vrsti če slučajno ne obstaja damo v fajl: 0 <kombinacija>
+run the query on files, numbered in first argument if combination doesn't exist, mark it 0 order by global frequency of combination
 	progress bar
 print all results side by side

 ### seqencerGbk2.sh
-USAGE: ./sequencerGbk.sh "filenames" <no of chars in combinations> <optional sed query>
+USAGE: ./sequencerGbk.sh "filenames" <no-of-chars-in-combinations> <optional-sed-query>
 run the query on files, numbered in first argument if combination doesn't exist, mark it 0 order by global frequency of combination
 	progress bar

 ### seqencerGbk.sh
-USAGE: ./sequencerGbk.sh "filenames" <no of chars in combinations> <optional sed query>
+USAGE: ./sequencerGbk.sh "filenames" <no-of-chars-in-combinations> <optional-sed-query>
-run the query on files, numbered in first argument if combination doesn't exist, mark it 0 order by global frequency of combination tle bi blo treba vsaki kombinaciji še odštet 1 print all results side by side
+run the query on files, numbered in first argument if combination doesn't exist, mark it 0 order by global frequency of combination print all results side by side

 ### trimResults.sh